-Poland (UKE)

-From 10 of April 2015, new obligations that require more complex activities from providers aiming at effective and independent communication for deaf and hearing impaired end-users with staff in customer service.

-In April of 2016 the obligation of adaptation of Internet websites by service providers according to WCAG 2.0. standard shall enter into force.

-Romania (ANCOM)

-ANCOM established a set of measures meant to ensure the equivalent access of disabled end-user to (ANCOM president's Decision no. 160/2015).
-ANCOM established some general facilities for all disabled end-users as following:

-- The right to test the terminal equipment before buying or to return it after buying; - Access to information regarding the contractual conditions and products via a dedicated section on the web page of the operators; - The right of the end-users to complain to the operator by themselves or by a designated third party; - Priority access to fault repair services.
+The right of the end-users to complain to the operator by themselves or by a designated third party; Priority access to fault repair services.
 For the speech and/or hearing impaired users, operators should provide access to customer relation services in tailored manners, including via SMS.
 In the case of visual disabled end-users, they should have the possibility to interrogate the cost control service by means of an audio message, and the operators should provide to them, upon request and free of charge, the contracts, bills and promotional materials via email in a format compatible with most of the document reading programs.
 Also, ANCOM established a set of packages of electronic communication services (fixed, mobile telephony and Internet access) especially designed for the use of disabled end-users in order to ensure the access in equivalent conditions with those enjoyed by the majority of end-users.
 The packages contain a minimum of traffic or minutes included and specially designed to respond to disabled end-users' needs.
 The prices for these packages are recommended by ANCOM.

-Slovak

-In the General Authorization No. 1/2014 to provide electronic communications networks or electronic communications services the undertaking providing a public network or public service is obliged to publish:

-Republic (RU)

-- Information for end-users on the quality of services and measures taken to ensure equal access to services for end-users with disabilities; this information is required to be provided by the undertaking to RU at the RU's request before their publication. - Standard prices with information on the services provided and all service price items, including all kinds of user fees for services and service fees, details of standard discounts applied, special and targeted tariff schemes, which are the tariffs intended for disabled users or users with special social needs, fees or costs of a subscriber associated with the terminal equipment, direct fees associated with transferring of numbers or other identifiers. - Free of charge information on cost control for provided public service for disabled users via SMS and voice message, or by electronic mail in case of the Internet access service.
+Slovak Republic (RU) In the General Authorization No. 1/2014 to provide electronic communications networks or electronic communications services the undertaking providing a public network or public service is obliged to publish: Information for end-users on the quality of services and measures taken to ensure equal access to services for end-users with disabilities; this information is required to be provided by the undertaking to RU at the RU's request before their publication.
+Standard prices with information on the services provided and all service price items, including all kinds of user fees for services and service fees, details of standard discounts applied, special and targeted tariff schemes, which are the tariffs intended for disabled users or users with special social needs, fees or costs of a subscriber associated with the terminal equipment, direct fees associated with transferring of numbers or other identifiers.

-Sweden (PTS)

-Sweden has ambitious national strategies and public funding of certain electronic services for disabled people.
+Free of charge information on cost control for provided public service for disabled users via SMS and voice message, or by electronic mail in case of the Internet access service.
+Sweden Sweden has ambitious national strategies and public funding of certain electronic (PTS) services for disabled people.
 ICT-services are defined as crucial to create inclusion in society for disabled users.
 Crucial services within areas like telephony, the internet and the postal sector should be available to everyone.

-- 1) PTS procures communication services for disabled people all free of charge for the end-user: - Relay service for video telephony Bildtelfoni.net (on-line video interpretation); - Free directory enquiries 118400; - Relay service for text telephony Texttelefoni.se; - Teletal an interpretation service for people with voice- speech- and language difficulties, people with visual or cognitive impairment or mobility impaired; - (Free dispatch of literature and papers in Braille); - (Postal services for elderly and disabled people in rural areas). - 2) PTS finance Development projects Competition for innovative solutions (for disabled people): - PTS started the competition 'Innovation for all' in 2010; - The competition is held twice a year; - Through the competition, universities, higher learning institutes, research institutes and companies have a chance to apply for financing of service and product development as well as studies in the field of electronic communication; - The projects should aim to increase digital participation for persons with some form of disability:
+1. PTS procures communication services for disabled people - all free of charge for the end-user: Relay service for video telephony - Bildtelfoni.net (on-line video interpretation); Free directory enquiries 118400; Relay service for text telephony - Texttelefoni.se; Teletel on interpretation convice for people with vision one only only on the service of the s Teletal - an interpretation service for people with voice- speech- and language difficulties, people with visual or cognitive impairment or mobility impaired; (Free dispatch of literature and papers in Braille); • (Postal services for elderly and disabled people in rural areas).
+2. PTS finance Development projects - Competition for innovative solutions (for disabled people): PTS started the competition 'Innovation for all' in 2010; The competition is held twice a year; • Through the competition, universities, higher learning institutes, research institutes and companies have a chance to apply for financing of service and product development as well as studies in the field of electronic communication; • The projects should aim to increase digital participation for persons with some form of disability: Each winner is awarded a maximum of 200 000 euro during a period of 18 months;